|MESIC NC HISTORY

 Friday P. M. was always special.
 There might be debates, recitation or

-spelling matches (I think it was Miss Ann Whealton who introduced
+spelling matches (I think it was Miss Ann Whealton who introduced the

-spelling match) with proud parents there to rejoice at the
+spelling match) with proud parents there to rejoice at the achievements

 of their children.
-Spelling matches really encouraged children to
+Spelling matches really encouraged children to study

 their dictionary and Blue Back Spellers.
 This entertainment furnished